Pike Place Market: People

 Victor Steinbrueck was the leading architect-activist in defining the Pike Market neighborhood, and artist Mark Tobey in visualizing and recording, in developing his "Northwest Mystic" style of the internationally recognized Northwest School of art.
 Internationally recognized in the 1940s, Tobey explored the neighborhood with his art in the 1950s and early 1960s, as the area was being increasingly characterized by the Seattle Establishment as overdue for urban renewal, particularly replacement with a parking garage, high-rise housing and modern, upscale retail.
 People of city neighborhoods and citizen preservation activists struggled through the 1960s, culminating in 1971 with 2 to 1 passage of a citizen initiative for protection and citizen oversight of the core Pike Place Market that has since largely protected the neighborhood.

 For many years, Sol "The Cod Father" Amon of Pure Food Fish has been the longest-tenured vendor at Pike Place Market.
 His father, Jack Amon, began selling fish in the Market in 1911 as a partner in the Philadelphia Fish Market.
 From about 1920 to 1935, he owned and operated the American Fish Company.
 In 1951 he bought the Pure Food Fish Company (founded 1917–1918), which Sol Amon largely took over in 1956.
 Sol had worked in the Market since 1947 and has been sole proprietor of Pure Food Fish since his father's death in 1966.
 He can often be seen outside his stall chatting with visitors and helping them choose their fish, including a brisk tourist trade in salmon packed to travel.
 The Seattle City Council honored him in 2006 on the 50th anniversary of his taking over the business: they named him "King of the Market" and permanently designated April 11 as Sol Amon Day.
 Amon is a longtime major supporter of the Market Foundation.
 On the first Sol Amon Day in 2006, Amon donated all of the day's profits from Pure Food Fish to the foundation.

 Walter DeMarsh of Mobeta Shoes has made custom shoes for people with foot disfigurements and deformities since 1979.

-Notable buildings
+Buildings

 Few of the historic buildings in the Pike-Market neighborhood (and none of the Market buildings as such) are individually designated as landmarks or registered as historic places.
 Buildings included in the federally and locally designated historic districts gain most of the benefits that would accrue from individual designation, so there is little reason to go through the difficult process of obtaining separate designation.